ShuangquanFeng/FERGI/README.md

 ## Datasets
 The datasets for training the AU models [DISFA](http://mohammadmahoor.com/disfa/) and [DISFA+](http://mohammadmahoor.com/disfa/) are supposed to be stored at "../FER_datasets/DISFA" and "../FER_datasets/DISFAPlus" respectively (paths specificed in config.py).

 FERGI dataset is available for research purposes.
-Please request it by filling out this form.
+Please request it by filling out this [form](https://forms.gle/ja1DUNumBnGSkMMC8).
 The dataset is supposed to be stored in the "data" folder.
+## AU Datasets Preprocessing
+Run preprocess_DISFA.py and preprocess_DISFAPlus.py for preprocessing the AU datasets.

+## AU Model Training
+Run DISFAwithPlus_train_model.py for training AU models.
+The trained AU models will be saved in the folder "AU_models".